-This ecological site is found on gently sloping foothills and broad tablelands associated with volcanic plateau landscapes.
-Elevations range from 4,700 to 6,500 feet (1,433 to 1,981 meters).
-The soils associated with this site have an abrupt boundary in the top 10 inches (25cm) resulting in wet non-satiated conditions.
-The soil climate is frigid (soil temperature regime) and xeric (soil moisture regime).
-The reference plant community is characterized by dominance of low sagebrush and Idaho fescue.
-Bluebunch wheatgrass and Sandburg bluegrass are also common in the understory.
+This ecological site is on south facing slopes of mountain plateaus and ridges.
+Slopes range from 12 to 70 percent.
+Elevations range from 5,000 to 6,500 ft.
+The soils associated with this site are shallow or moderately deep to lithic contact and have an abrupt boundary in the top 10 inches resulting in wet non-satiated conditions.
+The soil climate is frigid to mesic near frigid (soil temperature regime) and xeric (soil moisture regime).
+Since this site occurs on south aspects, it receives more solar insolation and thus is slightly drier and warmer than its non-aspect counterpart, resulting in reduced resistance and resilience and lower annual production.
+The reference plant community is characterized by dominance of low sagebrush and bluebunch wheatgrass.
+Idaho fescue and Sandburg bluegrass are also common in the understory.